qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 maximum scale values.

-You can determine the scale values by first zooming to the level you want to use and noting the scale value in the |qg| status bar.
+You can determine the scale values by first zooming to the level you want to use and noting the scale value in the QGIS status bar.

 .. index::
    single:Scale